-If an employee's work schedule would preclude voting, an employee may take up to three (3) consecutive hours to vote in general elections.
+Only when an employee's work schedule would prevent them from voting, an employee may request time off (up to three (3) consecutive hours) to vote in general elections.
 This period will be either immediately following the opening of the polls or immediately prior to the closing of the polls, and must be approved by the supervisor in advance.